ME/CFS Is A Complex Chronic Disease –Truth

 “Given the range of abnormalities that have been found with exercise in ME/CFS subjects, it would not be unexpected if programs encouraging increased physical activity resulted in adverse reactions for some patients.
 Indeed, observational studies have shown that physical exertion of various intensities can provoke a diverse array of symptoms in ME/CFS such as fatigue, light-headedness, muscular/joint pain, cognitive dysfunction, headache, nausea, physical weakness, trembling/instability, insomnia, and sore throat/glands.”
 Tom Kindlon – Reporting of Harms Associated with Graded Exercise Therapy and Cognitive Behavioural Therapy in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome

-Below are some biomedical research studies summarised by ME Action of the affects of exercise on patients with ME/CFS.
+Below are some biomedical research studies summarised by ME Action of the effects of exercise on patients with ME/CFS.

 Severe patients may be incapable of exercise.
 Metabolism is measured via the products of respiration during testing, and some clinicians or researchers may gather additional information about energy metabolism through venous or arterial blood sampled at intervals during the test.
 Cardiopulmonary exercise testing (CPET) is an objective measure that cannot be ‘fooled’ by low effort on the part of the patient.”
 ME Action

-- Reduced oxygen uptake in hemoglobin (Miller et al., 2015) and reduced oxygen use on second-dayexercise testing (Jones et al., 2012; Keller, Pryor, & Giloteaux, 2014) were found in people with ME.
+- Reduced oxygen uptake in haemoglobin (Miller et al., 2015) and reduced oxygen use on second-day exercise testing (Jones et al., 2012; Keller, Pryor, & Giloteaux, 2014) were found in people with ME.

 - Gene expression post-exercise – Light et al., 2009: Light’s group found different gene function after exercise in patients, including in genes related to immunity, metabolism, and the nervous system.
 Genes with increased expression included those responsible for regulating function of the heart, cell death, and inflammation.
 In order to carry out the same actions, people with ME may have to exert themselves far more than healthy individuals.
 Genes activated during exercise, effort, or as a result of painful sensations may be activated significantly more in people with ME than in healthy controls performing these same activities.